lobehub/lobe-vidol/README.md

 ### More Products

-- **[VChat chat market](https://github.com/v-idol/vidol-chat-agents)** - This is the Market Index of VChat Chat.
-VChat accesses index.json from this repo to show user the list of available agents.
+- **[Vidol chat market](https://github.com/v-idol/vidol-chat-agents)** - This is the Market Index of Vidol Chat.
+Vidol accesses index.json from this repo to show user the list of available agents.
-- **[VChat agent sample](https://github.com/v-idol/vidol-agent-sample)** - This is the sample repo to define an AI agent in VChat.
+- **[Vidol agent sample](https://github.com/v-idol/vidol-agent-sample)** - This is the sample repo to define an AI agent in Vidol.
-- **[VChat dance sample](https://github.com/v-idol/vidol-dance-sample)** - This is the sample repo to define a dance in VChat.
+- **[Vidol dance sample](https://github.com/v-idol/vidol-dance-sample)** - This is the sample repo to define a dance in Vidol.

 ### Credits